 As the largest producing theatre in Hull & East Yorkshire, we aim to represent and nurture the talent and experience local to Hull Truck Theatre.
 This work will either be made in Hull & East Yorkshire or have a clear link to the region (individual artists, stories that resonate etc).

 We look to programme a broad range of work for families and children, from well-known titles to innovate and contemporary storytelling.

 This strand is solely for Hull Truck Theatre produced work, found mainly in the main theatre.
 You will find highlights in our theatre brochures and we have regular Spring, Summer and Autumn slots – as well as our Youth Theatre and family Christmas show.

 If you are interested in having your work programmed at Hull Truck Theatre:

-If the show is tour-ready, please send a tour pack to email@example.com with copy, images, reviews, and an indication of who the work is for.
+If the show is tour-ready, please send a tour pack to firstname.lastname@example.org with copy, images, reviews, and an indication of who the work is for.
 Please do not send a script or DVD unless requested.
-Please do be clear about how you think your work fits into one (or more) of the first three programming strands.
+Please be clear about how you think your work fits into one (or more) of the above programming strands.

 If the show is in development, please introduce yourself and your work and tell us why you are interested in working with Hull Truck Theatre and what your work offers our audiences.
 Let us know where and when we can see your work, and which other industry partners you are working with.
 We rarely programme work by artists whose work we are not familiar with, so invitations to festivals, showcases and scratch performances in advance of tour booking are welcome.
 We also take recommendations from industry colleagues.